instar-robotics/alexandria/README.md

  5. \<output\>     : define the output type.
 The attribute **type** is mandatory and could be egal to **MATRIX** or **SCALAR**
  6. \<icon\>       : icon's filename (without extension).
 The icon have to be a SVG file and should be put in **icons** directory.

+* At this time, you should be able to compile your lib and to add the function in a script using **papyrus**.

 ### Add Inputs to the Function ###

+* Kheops defines some Inputs which could be add to Functions.
+* In papyrus, developpers can

 * Object : link, input an Function

 * Functions have a number of defines inputs
 * Each input have a define name and a type, and could have weights